bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 ### Get product tax properties

-You can get the tax properties attached to products.
-To do so, specify the `product_id` for the products in the query.
+To get the tax properties attached to a product, use the `product_id:in` query parameter.

 <!--
 type: tab